discolabs/django-shopify-auth/README.md

 Requirements
 ------------
-Tests are run against Django v1.11, v2.0, v2.1 and v2.2.
+Tests are run against Django versions defined in `.travis.yml`.
 This package may work for other Django versions but it's not guaranteed.

 As with the original `shopify_django_app` package, you'll need a [Shopify partner account](http://shopify.com/partners)